KTH/devops-course/contributions/competition/README.md

 ```
 A folder with your group name (like T1G1)
-├─ READEME.md / READEME.pdf (2 page document explaining what you did)
+├─ README.md / README.pdf (2 page document explaining what you did)
 ├─ ls.txt
 ├─ mkdir.txt
 └─ ...